gurinina/2025_r4ds-ggplot2-instructor/README_students.md

    - In the **Files** pane, navigate to `lessons/` and locate:
      **`01_ggplot2_layers.Rmd`**
+     In this chapter, you’ll expand on your ggplot2 foundation.
+We’ll start with a deeper dive into aesthetic mappings, geometric objects, and facets.

    - Check the box next to that file → click **More** → **Copy To…**